William Stewart of Caverston

 William Stewart of Caverston and Traquair (died 1605), was a Scottish landowner and Captain of Dumbarton Castle.

 Career

 He was a brother of Sir John Stewart of Traquair.
 His lands were at Caverston, or Caberston, sometimes given as "Taberstoun".
 Caverston was a property of the Traquair Stewarts in Innerleithen parish with a fortified house.
 No visible traces of Caberston Tower remain.
-Regent Moray gave William Stewart a charter of the lands of "Caverstoun" in January 1568, which notes that the lands in Peebleshire were formerly held from the Earl of Bothwell and were part of the Barony of Crichton.
+Regent Moray gave William Stewart a charter of the lands of "Caverstoun" in January 1568, which notes that the lands in Peeblesshire were formerly held from the Earl of Bothwell and were part of the Barony of Crichton.